 Professor Shelley Kierstead’s research interests lie in the areas of family law, access to justice, and dispute resolution.
 She has also conducted research in the conflict of laws area, completing a Master of Laws degree focusing on this topic at the University of Toronto 1993.
 Professor Kierstead first taught Legal Research and Writing (LRW) at Osgoode in 1993, and became Director of the LRW program at Osgoode in 2002.
 In 2005, she completed a doctoral dissertation in the family law area and obtained a Doctor of Jurisprudence degree from Osgoode Hall Law School.
 Since 1997, Professor Kierstead has also coordinated a parent education program for separating parents entitled the “Parent Information Program.”
 This program is an initiative of Osgoode’s Centre for Public Law and Public Policy.
 Research Interests: Family Law, Legal Process

-Professor Johnson’s areas of teaching include contract law, commercial law (secured transactions, bankruptcy and insolvency, capital market regulation and international business transactions), international development and project finance.
-He is a recipient of the Osgoode Teaching Excellence Award.
+Professor Johnson’s areas of teaching included contract law, commercial law (secured transactions, bankruptcy and insolvency, capital market regulation, and international business transactions), international development, and project finance.
+He was a recipient of the Osgoode Teaching Excellence Award.

-Professor Johnson has more than 25 years of experience as a consultant to the World Bank and the Inter-American Development Bank, working on access to finance and land tenure reform projects in developing countries.
-In that role he has advised governments in Asia, Africa, Latin America and the Caribbean, Eastern Europe and the Middle East.
+Professor Johnson has more than 30 years of experience as a consultant to the World Bank and the Inter-American Development Bank, working on access to finance and land tenure reform projects in developing countries.
+In that role, he advised governments in Asia, Africa, Latin America and the Caribbean, Eastern Europe, and the Middle East.

 After he became a lawyer in 1980, Shin Imai practised at Keewaytinok Native Legal Services in Moosonee and later had his own practice in the areas of human rights, refugee law and indigenous rights.
 He joined the Ontario Ministry of the Attorney General in 1989 to work on the development of Alternative Dispute Resolution programs and to initiate justice projects in indigenous communities.